There’s No Debate: Vaccinate

-Deciding not to vaccinate a child, in other words, not only puts that child at risk, but also increases the risk to other young and vulnerable people in the child’s community.
-Complications that can arise from both measles and pertussis can be fatal, warns Dr. Dorn.
-Measles can cause swelling of the brain; pertussis can cause apnea leading to respiratory failure.
+Deciding not to vaccinate a child not only puts that child at risk, but also increases the risk to other young and vulnerable people in the child’s community.
+Complications that arise from both measles and pertussis can be fatal.
+Measles can cause brain swelling; pertussis can cause apnea leading to respiratory failure.

-Unless your child is immunocompromised in some way (for example, if they are undergoing chemotherapy or have a medical condition that affects their immune system), there is no medical reason to skip or delay any of the recommended vaccines.
+Unless your child has a compromised immune system (for example, if they're undergoing chemotherapy or have a medical condition that affects their immune system), there's no medical reason to skip or delay any of the recommended vaccines.

 Even in children with a weakened immune system, deciding to skip or delay vaccines should be decided on a case-by-case basis with your child's doctor.